e-democracy/edemsignups/Readme.md

 Spreadsheet.
 There is also a [Python library build on this API](http://code.google.com/p/gdata-python-client/).

 The [live_cleint_test](https://code.google.com/p/gdata-python-client/source/browse/tests/gdata_tests/spreadsheets/live_client_test.py)
 is a wonderful reference for how to do things with the Spreadsheets API.
+The [PyDoc generated documentation](http://gdata-python-client.googlecode.com/hg/pydocs/gdata.html) is also very useful.

 ### App Engine Bounce Handlers ###